Reading Financial Reports For Dummies

 If you're looking at a business with an interest in investing in it, you need to read its financial reports.
 Of course, when it comes to the annual report, you don't need to read everything, just the key parts.
 Combining the annual report with some of the financial reports a corporation files with the Securities and Exchange Commission (SEC) can help you figure profitability and liquidity ratios and get a better sense of cash flow.

-Key Parts of an Annual Report
+Key Parts in an Annual Report

 Auditor’s report: Tells you whether the numbers are accurate and whether you should have any concerns about the future operation of the business